Questions? Call for Help Now

 Not only does shame encourage addictive behavior, but people who feel shame typically don’t ask for help with their mental illness or addiction.
 This, combined with the widespread stigma surrounding both conditions, can often result in addicts not asking for and not getting the help they need as they remain stuck in the loop between substance abuse and increasing shame.

-The Process of Letting Go of Shame
+The Process of Letting Go of Shame in Addiction

 One of the first steps toward letting go is to understand the difference between guilt and shame.
 Feelings of guilt are a natural occurrence and are often temporary.
 Shame is a reaction toward yourself as a person and could become detrimental to your health.